zhymma/zhymma.github.io/_pages/about.md

 *   **LLM with reasoning**: enhancing LLMs' capabilities to solve real-world tasks (e.g., mathematical reasoning) by leveraging knowledge in a human-like manner.
 *   **LLM with tool learning**: Enhancing LLMs' problem-solving capabilities through building agents to utilize external tools or automatically create reusable tools.

-# 📖 Educations
-*   *2019.09 - 2023.06*, Undergraduate, Computer Science and Technology, Shandong University.
-*   *2023.09 - Present*, Master, Computer Science and Technology, University of Science and Technology of China.

 # 🔥 News
 *   *2025.05*: 🎉 Our **Tool-MVR** about tool learning has been accepted by [**SIGKDD 2025**](https://arxiv.org/abs/2506.04625)！